Preserve (company): History

 Preserve's parent company, Recycline, was founded in 1996 by Eric Hudson.
 Hudson collaborated with dentists and industrial designers to design the Preserve toothbrush (the company's first product), which was launched in March 1997.
 The company's line has since expanded to include other products such as kitchen tools and tableware.

 Products

 Preserve razor handles are produced from recycled plastics, 65% of which come from yogurt containers.
 Preserve also produces and sells mixing bowls, cutting boards, measuring cups, food storage containers and colanders - all made from recycled materials.

 Preserve's products are made in the USA, BPA free, microwave safe, not tested on animals, and sold nationally in stores such as Whole Foods Market, Trader Joe's, Hannaford, The TJX Companies, and Amazon.

 Process

-Preserve sources the plastic used to make their products from both individuals looking to recycle and companies collecting #5 plastic.
-The company uses the recycled polypropylene plastic - most notably sourced from yogurt and hummus containers - to create eco-friendly, well-designed household products.
+Preserve sources the plastic used to make their products from individuals looking to recycle and companies collecting #5 plastic.
+The company uses the recycled polypropylene plastic, most notably sourced from yogurt and hummus containers, to create eco-friendly household products.
 So far, Preserve has reused over 100 tons of recycled materials.